The School of Integrated Health Sciences at the University of Nevada, Las Vegas houses the departments of:

 The School of Integrated Health Sciences continues to make a positive impact and fosters evolutionary changes in health care on local and national levels.
 The demand for exceptional care and for caring, knowledgeable professions is at an all-time high.
 The school meets that demand by graduating students who are expertly trained and prepared to not only continue the delivery of top-notch health care but also advance innovation, research, and enhanced delivery methods throughout the industry.

 Faculty and staff within Integrated Health Sciences hail from around the globe and bring their experiences within government agencies, professional associations, research collaborations, and industry-leading organizations to their classrooms.
-Their work appears in a host of peer-reviewed publications, contributes to the school’s active research program, and supports UNLV’s goal of becoming a nationally recognized, Top Tier institution.
+Their work appears in a host of peer-reviewed publications, contributes to the school’s active research program, and supports UNLV’s goal of being a nationally recognized Top Tier institution.